Common Causes of Inequity

 • How does the amount of instructional time spent in core subjects vary by student proficiency level across student groups and/or across schools in our district?

-• What is the average class size in our district by grade level and subject area?
+• What is the average class sizes in our district by grade level and subject area?

 • To what extent do average class size vary across proficiency levels, student groups, and/or across schools in our district?